 What happens during a teaching placement?

-When you undertake your teaching placement, you will likely begin by observing lessons delivered by a professional teacher, as well as have the opportunity to interact with pupils within the classroom.
+When you undertake your teaching placement, you'll likely begin by observing lessons delivered by a professional teacher, as well as have the opportunity to interact with pupils in the classroom.
 Your responsibility of teaching and planning will increase over time, leading up to periods of being left unsupervised.
 The level of supervision you receive will largely depend on your experience and growing skills.
 The amount of time you spend on placement during the academic year will vary by course, but for many of our programmes, it will be at least 120 days.

 Although the length of the school day will differ depending on your individual placement school, you should treat your teaching placement like a full-time job.
-Most schools will expect you to start work by 8:30am at the latest and there is an expectation that you complete non-teaching tasks such as meetings, marking and preparation once the pupils leave each afternoon.
-You will also be given the chance to participate in team meetings and extracurricular activities, which is considered as part of the Teachers’ Standards (2012) and will add to your school experience and may help when applying for jobs after you graduate.
+Most schools will expect you to start work by 8:30am at the latest and there's an expectation that you complete non-teaching tasks such as meetings, marking and preparation once the pupils leave each afternoon.
+You'll also be given the chance to participate in team meetings and extracurricular activities, which is considered as part of the Teachers’ Standards (2012) and will add to your school experience and may help when applying for jobs after you graduate.

 What you won't do as part of your teaching placement